danish2804/OpenSolarMY/CONTRIBUTING.md

 * **Create a new CodePen:** Go to [codepen.io](codepen.io) and create a new pen.
 * **HTML (index.html):**  Develop the user interface (input forms, buttons, output display areas) in the HTML section.
 * **CSS (style.css):**  Style the interface using CSS in the CSS section.
 * **JavaScript (script.js):** Implement the PV sizing and ROI calculation logic in the JavaScript section.
 Define the formulas and calculations here.
-You'll need to handle user input, perform the calculations, and display the results on the page. *[See notes below about JavaScript calculations]*
+You'll need to handle user input, perform the calculations, and display the results on the page.
 * **Test thoroughly:**  Ensure the calculations are accurate and the interface functions correctly within CodePen's environment.

 **2. Exporting from CodePen:**